-TTFC's Risk Management System includes the definition of the risk management strategy, risk appetite framework and various risk management procedures (identified as key risks for TTFC).
+TTFC's Risk Management System includes the definition of the risk management strategy, risk appetite framework and various risk management procedures.
 Key procedures are the Swiss Solvency Test ("SST"), the annual Risk Assessment and the Own Risk and Solvency Assessment ("ORSA").